voidnothings/skyline/public/README.md

 ### Documentation
 Extensive docs are in the works, but not yet released.
-But Skyline makes it easy by adding detailed documentation in the comments of the scss partials themselves.
+However, Skyline makes it easy by adding detailed documentation in the comments of the scss partials themselves.
 Descriptions are right next to the actual code, making it simple to learn how it works.